gleicon/ebook_cto_field_guide/index.md

 The first four metrics I've borrowed from the Accelerate book.
 If you have not read it, you should.
 It is a book based on research and as good research you will find a good taxonomy and baseline.
 [Accelerate | by Nicole Forsgren, Jez Humble & Gene Kim](https://itrevolution.com/book/accelerate/).

 The rational is: with the tools we have today, deploying should not be a problem and by deploying often we are able to fix what hurts us in the process.
-With that in mind we can look how a range of organisations are behaving, abstracting their internal decision path and focusing on metrics that are common across them.
+With that in mind we can look how a range of organizations are behaving, abstracting their internal decision path and focusing on metrics that are common across them.

 There is a world of issues and problems in the way, ranging from quality to compliance but the idea is to iterate over this process to achieve a high rate of deployment with a low lead time and time to recover while measuring how failure happens.
 So this are the first four metrics to look for.
-They are there, somewhere in your organisation.
+They are there, somewhere in your organization.

 	* Deployment Frequency
 	* Lead time for changes